Maxon Margiela: 2020–2024: Early career, Mansion, Austin Powers, and #Healthy

-Reyes recalls staying at a high school friends house one day in 2020, where they would record a song together.
-Doing this sparked his initial interest to make music on his own after finding it fun.
+Reyes recalled staying at a high school friend's house in 2020, where they recorded a song together.
+Doing this sparked his initial interest in making music on his own after finding it fun.
 He began to create his own songs using BandLab shortly after, and would post these tracks to SoundCloud.
-He continued to post music on the platform for around 2 years between 2021-2022, but would eventually stop to remain working the full-time job he was employed at, at the time.
-He picked up the interest again in 2024, however, after a friend reminded him that the music that he had once made was "hard".
+He continued to post music on the platform for around 2 years throughout 2021 and 2022, but would eventually stop to remain working the full-time job he was employed at.
+He picked up interest again in 2024, however, after a friend reminded him that the music that he had once made was "hard".

-In February 2024, Maxon would release his official debut single, "Mansion" on SoundCloud.
-According to him, he recorded the song in his car with a friend, while it was pouring rain outside at the time.
-After recording, Maxon played the song for his friend in which he responded "bro this shit is insane, like, come with me to Fashion Week and we'll shoot a video.".
-Maxon subsequently quit his job and went to New York to film the songs music video.
-He cites this is where his career began.
+In February 2024, Reyes would release his official debut single "Mansion" on SoundCloud.
+According to him, he recorded the song in his car with a friend, while it was pouring rain outside.
+After recording, Maxon played the song for his friend, to which he responded, "Bro, this shit is insane, like, come with me to Fashion Week and we'll shoot a video."
+Maxon subsequently quit his job and went to New York to film the song's music video.
+He cited this as where his career began.

+In an interview with Needorkeep, Reyes explained that he derived his stage name, Maxon, by taking his first name, Mason, and replacing the letter s with the variable x, similar to how one might do so in a mathematical equation.

-Throughout 2024, he would release a numerous amount of singles, and on November 1, 2024, he would release his debut EP, titled #Healthy.
+Throughout 2024, he would release several singles, and on August 24, 2024, Maxon performed live for the first time, headlining a concert in his hometown.
+The supporting acts included fellow Florida-based artist Brennan Jones, as well as Atlanta-based rapper Kahleation.
+On November 1, 2024, he released his debut EP, titled #Healthy.
 Following this EP, Maxon would release his biggest single to date, "Austin Powers", on November 29, 2024.
 The song began to go viral on social media shortly after.

-2025: Columbia Records, Sexual Fantasies, and Filthy
+2025: Columbia Records, Sexual Fantasies, Filthy, and final releases

-In March 2025, Maxon landed a deal with American record label Columbia Records.
-This was a result of the rapid on-going success he was gaining at the time.

-On February 14, 2025, he released his single "Sexual Fantasies", a collaboration featuring fellow artist and close friend, Percaso.
+On February 14, 2025, he released his single "Sexual Fantasies", a collaboration featuring fellow artist and close friend Percaso.
+Following its release, Vivian Medithi of The Fader wrote how the song appeals to fans of hyperpop and electronic-influenced SoundCloud rap by praising its arpeggiated synths and overdriven bass production done by xai.flp and EliWTF.
+Medithi noted that Maxon glides through the beat with a low, controlled delivery, using subtle vocal shifts to make his lines memorable, while guest rapper Percaso bursts onto the track with energetic, flashy verses.
+Medithi also highlighted how the contrasting styles of the two artists complement each other, comparing their chemistry to "sea salt and caramel".
+The track was featured on the best rap songs of February 2025 by The Fader.

+In an interview with Downtime, Maxon revealed that he had received beats from rapper Lil Mosey, and mentioned that the two had plans to collaborate on music in the future.